UW-Hydro/VIC/README.txt

         read_initial_model_state.c
         write_model_state.c

         This will reduce the size of the statefile.
+GCT

 Changed argument order in fread, fwrite statements.